The Best Football Team In North Texas.

 "Listen," he says.
 "People say in the NFL, 'I just wanna play for that organization.'
 They wanna wear those colors.
 Little kids growing up -- sometimes, it's mommy or daddy's college colors -- whatever."

 This is the team's last practice before their championship game in three days.
 Aside from his upcoming, pre-game locker room speech, this is the last time Russell will have the opportunity to have his "Clear eyes, full hearts, can't lose," coach Taylor moment.

 Now referring back to that idea of team excellence, he looks around at his team and launches into the point of his talk: "That's what this team represents for women's football."

-He's right, of course.
-This program is very much a football dynasty, the cream of its competitive crop.
+This program is a football dynasty, the cream of its competitive crop.
 The Diamonds have won four national championships in the world of full-contact, professional women's football since the team was founded in 2002 -- more than any other team in that time.
 Heading into this season, the team had produced a record of 100-17 throughout the course of its franchise history.

 This season has again been a dominant one for the Diamonds.
 Just a few days after this practice, this year's squad will square off against the Chicago Force in hopes of earning its fifth national title -- a total, it should be noted, that would bring the Diamonds up to equal footing with Dallas Cowboys, who've won five Super Bowl trophies in their own, four-times-as-long history.

-"We love the purple, we love the black," he says, referring to his own team's colors as his speech nears its close.
+"We love the purple, we love the black," Russell says, referring to the Dallas Diamonds' team colors.
 "We love what it is.
 But it's really this..."

 He pauses for a moment.
-A tide of sincerity flushes into his eyes and he wafts his finger around the ring of players that encircle him.
+A tide of sincerity flushes into his eyes and he wafts his finger around the ring of players that form a circle around him.

 The Dallas Diamonds' inaugural season in 2002 was mediocre.
 Then competing in the Women's Professional Football League, the team finished 5-5.